LGBTQ rights in Vanuatu: Social conditions

 Vanuatu is a socially conservative country.
 Gay and lesbian travellers (and citizens) are advised to avoid public displays of affection.
 There is no active gay scene in Vanuatu.

 The International Day Against Homophobia, Transphobia and Biphobia was first celebrated in Vanuatu in 2016.
 The event was organised by VPride Foundation.
-In October 2016, the group, in correlation with other human rights groups including Vanuatu Women's Centre, held a workshop on LGBT rights and women's rights.
+In October 2016, the group, in correlation with other human rights groups including Vanuatu Women's Centre, held a workshop on LGBTQ rights and women's rights.
 The Minister of Health attended the event, and discussed issues such as better access to healthcare for people living with HIV/AIDS.